audiojs/audio/README.md

 //make sure there is no silence for the indicated range audio.trim(start?, end?, threshold?, (err, audio) => {})

-//make sure the duration of the fragment is ok audio.padStart(duration?, value?, (err, audio) => {}) audio.padEnd(duration?, value?, (err, audio) => {})
+//make sure the duration of the fragment is long enough audio.padStart(duration?, value?, (err, audio) => {}) audio.padEnd(duration?, value?, (err, audio) => {})

 //change volume of the range
 audio.gain(volume, start?, end?, (err, audio) => {})

-//cancel values less then indicated threshold 0 audio.threshold(value, start?, end?, (err, audio) => {});
+//cancel values less than indicated threshold 0 audio.threshold(value, start?, end?, (err, audio) => {});

 //merge second audio into the first one at the indicated range